SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 Because addition isn't part of the essential behavior for a vector, the type method is defined in an extension of ``Vector2D`` rather than in the main structure declaration of ``Vector2D``.
-Because the arithmetic addition operator is an infix operator, this operator method takes two input parameters of type ``Vector2D`` and returns a single output value, also of type ``Vector2D``.
+Because the arithmetic addition operator is a binary operator, this operator method takes two input parameters of type ``Vector2D`` and returns a single output value, also of type ``Vector2D``.